 An individual can claim for a number of businesses, and they will be included up to the £1m lifetime limit.
-You will not be entitled to Entrepreneurs’ Relief on any and all new businesses after this limit has been reached.
+You will not be entitled to Business Asset Disposal Relief (Entrepreneurs’ Relief) on any and all new businesses after this limit has been reached.

-Spouses of claimants of Entrepreneurs’ Relief can also put forward their claim providing they own 5% of the company, and they have been an employee in some capacity.
+Spouses of claimants of Business Asset Disposal Relief (Entrepreneurs’ Relief) can also put forward their claim providing they own 5% of the company, and they have been an employee in some capacity.

-Entrepreneurs’ Relief will allow you to make tax savings on the capital distributions when closing a company, which eventually go to the shareholders after the company’s closure.
-You will need to pay capital gains tax on the capital from the sale/closure of your business, but a successful claim for Entrepreneurs’ Relief reduces the amount of tax you will owe.
+Business Asset Disposal Relief (Entrepreneurs’ Relief) will allow you to make tax savings on the capital distributions when closing a company, which eventually go to the shareholders after the company’s closure.
+You will need to pay capital gains tax on the capital from the sale/closure of your business, but a successful claim for Business Asset Disposal Relief reduces the amount of tax you will owe.
 As a result, when you use the MVL procedure, you could make significant tax savings.

 How we can help

 If you are looking to close your solvent company in a tax-efficient way, whether now or in the future, then an MVL could be the right option.
 We can help you make full use of Entrepreneurs’ Relief and walk you through the procedure.
 Our insolvency practitioners are highly experienced in ensuring that you meet the correct obligations to qualify for the tax breaks involved.